Recreating the Classic Roland Jupiter 8 sound with Software Plugins

 Easily one of the most famous polysynths of all time, the Roland Jupiter-8 was Roland’s first-ever high-end analogue synth keyboard.
-With prices for vintage instruments now sky-high, it’s time we looked at the best Jupiter 8 Software Synth Recreations.
+We take a look at how to recreate its iconic sound with software plug-ins.

 The Legendary Roland Jupiter 8

 If you’re into synthesizers, then undoubtedly you’ll have heard the Roland Jupiter 8.
 Without a doubt one of the most famous polysynths of all time, the Jupiter-8 was Japan’s answer to the American Sequential Circuits Prophet 5.

 Released back in 1981, it was Roland’s first-ever high-end analogue synth keyboard.
 Its architecture and the glistening texture of the sound produced makes it an incredibly unique and versatile instrument.

 What Defines The Jupiter 8 Sound?